mi-erasmusmc/comap/README.md

 ## Installation

 The installation of CodeMapper requires two Java web applications which can be deployed on a java web application server like Tomcat (version 7 is required by CodeMapper).
+Note that the use of Peregrine requires at least 5GB RAM.

 ### Peregrine